LewisDyer/StochasticGames/timelog.md

 16/02/21 | 1 hour | Brief discussion with Gethin regarding model size, suggested fix for tie-breaking problem (still to implement).
 17/02/21 | 4 hour | Prepared properties/parameters for test run on cluster.
 Identified issue with model size, scaled down to 4 sided dice.
 Developed probabilistic model checking section of dissertation
+18/02/21 | 0.5 hours | Received initial logs and results from cluster